 So, if you have some spare money at the end of the month, then you should think about starting to develop some short-term savings habits.

 Develop short-term saving habits

-A Cash ISA is a good option as it is a tax efficient way to save.
+A cash ISA is a good option as it is a tax- efficient way to save.
 This is a savings account that pays interest tax-free up to specific limits.
-ISAs have been introduced by the Government to encourage more of us to save our money.
+The Government introduced ISAs to encourage us to save.
 You receive favourable tax treatment from the Government, so you don’t have to pay tax on the interest.
 Tax treatment depends on your individual circumstances and may change in the future.

-You can use your ISA allowance to invest in a stocks and shares ISA which can be another way to save tax efficiently.
+To save tax efficiently, you can use your ISA allowance to invest in a stocks and shares ISA.
 Your annual ISA allowance currently enables you to invest up to a total of £20,000 in a stocks and shares ISA, or spread the full £20,000 across the four separate ISA types (stocks and shares ISA, lifetime ISA (up to the lifetime ISA limit), innovative finance ISA and cash ISA).
 Tax treatment depends on your individual circumstances and may change in the future.